PawkaHub/Casino/readme.md

 2.)
 Showcase modularity of code and implementation of architecture that would easily allow for the addition of new game modes with little effort.

 3.)
-Showcase a small sampling of front end design skills.
+Showcase a small sampling of front end design skills, as well as provide a code sample that highlights the difference between implementing an application in mobx vs redux, to serve as a potential further discussion point.

 ### Running The Code Sample